HewlettPackard/hpe-sd-cloud/docker/images/sa/README.md

 Other details worth mentioning:

 - Specific playbooks for Docker are not included in product Ansibles so they are instead in here.
-So when building the image roles are copied from the ISO/product Ansible repository and then inventories and playbooks are copied from the `assets/ansible` directory.
+So when building the image roles are copied from the distribution and then inventories and playbooks are copied from the `assets/ansible` directory.
-- Not everything in the ISO is relevant for building the image, so some paths are omitted from the context in order to reduce build time and image weight (see `.dockerignore`).
-Anyway since part of the ISO contents need to be copied into the image it will be heavier than it should be.